Hammerspoon/hammerspoon/README.md

 When you install and run Hydra, you'll see a menu that has an option to open the sample config, which you can then save as your own initfile and modify.
-But for your convenience, I've pasted the entire sample config here.
-Feel free to copy it and run `pbpaste > ~/.hydra/init.lua` if you want.
+But so you can get an idea of what it looks like, I've pasted the entire sample config here.

 ~~~lua
 -- Hi!